opencog/learn/README-Calibration.md

 instrument is reading it accurately.
 In this case, the "known quantity" is a known grammar, and the instrument is the grammar-learning system.

-As of May 2021, the infrastruture to do the above is more or less complete, and mostly automated, and some early calibration runs have been performed.
+As of May 2021, the infrastructure to do the above is more or less complete, and mostly automated, and some early calibration runs have been performed.
 Lessons learned so far are given below, right after a quick overview of the processing stages.